 If you’re interested in kayaking and would like to try something less in-depth than sea kayaking, you can still enjoy the benefits of adding an on-water experience to your expedition with a paddling excursion.
 Sign up for a one-time one hour paddle on a sit-on-top kayak, which is stable and unencumbered: perfect for anyone with little to no experience with kayaking.
 No experience necessary.
 Max.
 10 kayakers for a limit of one excursions.
 All sit-on-top kayaks are doubles.
 Pre-booking required.
 Please contact ExpeditionTrips for details.

-Any airfare; mandatory charter air package; passport and visa expenses; government arrival and departure taxes; optional kayaking; optional paddling; any beverages that are not in the complimentary selection; mandatory waterproof pants for Zodiac cruising; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage and other personal charges unless specified; phone and internet charges; gratuity for ship’s crew and Expedition Team members; additional overnight accommodation; arrival and departure transfer in Ottawa; fuel surcharge may apply.
+Any airfare; mandatory charter flight package; passport and visa expenses; government arrival and departure taxes; optional kayaking; optional paddling; any beverages that are not in the complimentary selection; mandatory waterproof pants for Zodiac cruising; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage and other personal charges unless specified; phone and internet charges; gratuity for ship’s crew and Expedition Team members; additional overnight accommodation; arrival and departure transfer in Ottawa; fuel surcharge may apply.

 *Emergency Evacuation Insurance: